flutter/website/src/docs/cookbook/gestures/ripples.md

 ---
-title: Adding Material touch ripples
+title: Add Material touch ripples
 prev:
   title: Retrieve the value of a text field
   path: /docs/cookbook/forms/retrieve-input
 next:
-  title: Handling taps
+  title: Handle taps
   path: /docs/cookbook/gestures/handling-taps
 ---

-When designing an app that follows the Material Design Guidelines, you'll want to add the ripple animation to widgets when tapped.
+Widgets that follow the Material Design guidelines display a ripple animation when tapped.

 Flutter provides the
 [`InkWell`]({{site.api}}/flutter/material/InkWell-class.html)
-widget to achieve this effect.
+widget to perform this effect.
+Create a ripple effect using the following steps:

-## Directions

-  1. Create a widget that supports tap
+  1. Create a widget that supports tap.
-  2. Wrap it in an `InkWell` widget to manage tap callbacks and ripple animations
+  2. Wrap it in an `InkWell` widget to manage tap callbacks and ripple animations.

 <!-- skip -->
 ```dart